winstoncooke/BudgetingSoftware/README.md

 <img src="https://github.com/winstoncooke/AccountingSoftware/blob/main/images/screenshot.png" width=45% height=45%>

-This program is designed to be a simple terminal/backend bookkeeping software.
+This program is designed to be a simple back end bookkeeping software.
 Currently, it allows for accounts to be created and added to a master Chart of Accounts.
 The accounts can have their balances updated using double entry accounting methods.
 The aim for the project is to be a lightweight, open-source, double-entry bookkeeping program for small organizations to utilize in lieue of more frustrating software such as QuickBooks.

 Any feedback in making this program a more viable tool is welcomed and would be greatly appreciated!
 Thanks for checking it out.